-Both agreements must be signed by the Contractor and the BSU Procurement Officer prior to any services being provided.
+Both agreements, which are now contained in one document must be signed by the Contractor and the BSU Procurement Officer prior to any services being provided.

-After the Independent Contractor and Consultant Service Contracts are signed a purchase requisition should be entered into the University's PeopleSoft PO Module.
-The purchase requisition will be converted into a purchase order, which authorizes the University's Accounts Payable Department to pay the vendors invoice once services are rendered.
+After the Independent Contractor and Consultant Service Contracts are signed, a purchase requisition should be entered into the University's Oracle PO Module.
+The purchase requisition will be converted into a purchase order, which authorizes the University's Accounts Payable Department to pay the vendor's invoice once services are rendered.